How You Can Ensure Your Parents are Insured the Right Way

 However, choosing the right policy for the right age group is very important.
 Also, one must check the benefits for the insured persons, as there are many hidden clauses, difficult for common people to understand.

 While health insurance coverage for parents is offered by many employers to their salaried employees under the group scheme, it may not meet one’s requirement.
 Most group insurance plans offer a family floater cover of ₹ 2-3 lakh.
 Also, not all companies offer coverage to employees’ parents under the group scheme.
 Hence, it is always best to opt for an insurance policy personally considering this scenario.
 Select a policy that not only expands the coverage value but provides peace of mind in case of emergencies.

-If you wish to choose an insurance plan for your parents, you have to put some extra effort into getting better coverage for them whenever you need it.
+If you wish to choose an insurance plan for your elderly parents, you have to put some extra effort into getting better coverage for them whenever you need it.

 Time is money

 The sooner you buy health insurance for your parents, the better it is for your financial planning and peace of mind.
 Planning for parent’s health insurance is recommended when they are still considered younger because increased age results in higher premium value and restricts the coverage for several diseases.